pedro00dk/willow-experiment/contents/introduction.md

 #### Time

-In total, the problems to be solved in this questionnaire have an expected time of 40 to 60 minutes to be solved.
 In total, the expected that the time of the training tutorial and to solve ALL problems of the questionnaire about 40 to 60 minutes.

 #### Notes